Kyrgyzstan, Tajikistan trade blame for cross-border shelling - WTMJ

 Kyrgyz authorities said the conflict erupted Wednesday, when Tajik officials attempted to mount surveillance cameras to monitor the water supply facility and the Kyrgyz side opposed the move.

-Both nations have claimed the area around the water reservoir, a dispute dating back decades when they were part of the Soviet Union.
+Both nations have claimed the area around the water reservoir, a dispute dating back decades to when they were both part of the Soviet Union.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.